-Anything a company uses to gather data for use in the plan, do, check, act process (or any other methodology) can be considered a continuous improvement tool.
+Anything a company uses to gather data for use in the plan, do, check, act process (or any other methodology) can be considered a continuous process improvement tool.
 Having the right tools for implementing and analyzing improvement ideas is essential for the success of this type of strategy.

-Implementing Continuous Improvement
+Implementing Continuous Process Improvement

-There are many strategies and methodologies available to help companies implement continuous improvement.
+There are many strategies and methodologies available to help companies implement continual improvement.
 These are a great way to start since they offer guidance on taking those first steps, as well as longer-term ideas for how to keep this strategy moving forward when it becomes more difficult.

 Most companies don’t strictly implement just one strategy, but rather adapt existing methodologies to meet their specific needs.
 Using something like Lean as a base from which to build on can be a very effective strategy to keep a facility focused on improvement strategies today and long into the future.